How to invest in copper in Australia

 If the price rises between now and the time when the CFD finishes, you'll either make or lose money depending on how the trade played out.
 For example if you think the price of copper will fall and trade against it, but instead the price rises, you'll lose your investment.

-On the flip side, you can also bet against copper.
+On the flip side, you can also place orders against copper.
 If you think the price will drop, you can "short" the contract.
 This means they put in an order to sell the asset at today's prices for delivery in the future.
-Now, if prices drop between the time the short contract was purchased and the contract expiry date, the price difference will be the trader's profit for the trader.
+Now, if prices drop between the time the short contract was purchased and the contract expiry date, the trader would potentially make money.
+If prices rise, they could lose money.

-However, this is a riskier way to gain exposure to the sector.
+However, CFDs are a much riskier way to gain exposure to the sector.
 It is not advised that beginners use CFDs.

 Futures and other options work in a similar way.
 When it comes to future copper contracts, you're agreeing to buy an asset at a future set price.
 In other words, you're agreeing to pay today's prices for an asset that gets delivered sometime in the future.
 You can once again go long (expect the price to rise) or short (expect the price to fall) in the futures markets.